 However, in some cases, cats don’t show any signs or symptoms of the disease and experience a sudden collapse or death.

-It’s critical to understand that heartworm disease can affect any cat, whether it is an indoors-only cat or an outdoor-access cat because infected mosquitos can easily come inside a house.
+It’s critical to understand that heartworm disease can affect any cat, whether it is an indoor-only cat or an outdoor-access cat because infected mosquitos can easily come inside a house.

 There are numerous variables, including the prevalence of wildlife in your area and climate differences that can cause infection rates to vary every year.